 Greenhouses, a fruit cake kitchen, a full-scale carpentry shop behind the stage and a retail store with so much merchandise you won’t believe it

-Branson is certainly well known for its music culture and rightfully so.
+Branson is certainly well known for its music culture, and rightfully so.
 Since the 1960s, this Ozarks community has been welcoming and entertaining groups of all ages.
 Like any energetic community, Branson continues to grow its brand.
-Leading the way are sports tourism, student/youth offerings, family and military reunions, and outdoor adventure.
-Of course, music certainly fits any Branson itinerary, but there’s also an opportunity for a behind-the-scenes look at three unique Branson sites.
+Leading the way are sports tourism, student & youth offerings, family and military reunions, and outdoor adventures.
+Of course, music certainly fits any Branson itinerary, but be sure to check out these off-the-beaten path experiences that will give you a unique taste of Branson.

 Dick’s 5 & 10

 You have to love a retailer that proudly displays a sign that states, “We Got What You Forgot.”
 Once you walk through the aisles, you might decide that’s an understatement.
 In the 11 departments you find just about anything, from candy, sports gear, home décor and house-wares to toys & games, pop-culture memorabilia, inspirational items and hardware.
 That’s 10,000 square feet of retail, but just as impressive are the collections found on the walls.
 Most noteworthy are their baseball “Hall of Fame” signed portraits and collector trains.

 Dick Hartley worked for Kresge Company following World War II and after college.
 Hartley and his wife, June, dreamed of having their own 5 & 10.
 Their vision became reality in 1961 when, after searching possible locations near their hometown of Springfield, Missouri, they decided on Branson.
 The original store was small, only 1,500 square feet of retail space.
 In the early 1970s they moved to their present location and greatly expanded their retail space.